salmant/Kubernetes-Cassandra-Cluster/README.md

 While communicating with the Service's cluster IP, each connection to the service is forwarded to one randomly selected backing Pod.
 It should be noted that Services can be exposed in different ways by specifying a type in Service Spec:
 * `ClusterIP: 10.x.x.x` This is the default setting.
 It exposes the Service on an internal IP in the cluster.
 This type makes the Service only reachable from within the cluster.
-* `clusterIP: None` It is called Headless Service.
-If a client needs to connect to all of those Pods, Headless Service makes us able to discover Pod IPs through DNS lookups.
+* `clusterIP: None` It is called `Headless Service`.
+If a client needs to connect to all of those Pods, `Headless Service` makes us able to discover Pod IPs through DNS lookups.

 <br>
-Headless Service provides a DNS address for each associated Pod.
+`Headless Service` provides a DNS address for each associated Pod.
 It means that it allows the system to get the IP addresses of Pods.
-Also if Pods themselves need to connect to all the other Pods, we need to create Headless Service.
+Also if Pods themselves need to connect to all the other Pods, we need to create `Headless Service`.
-For example, if we are going to create a Cassandra cluster which includes seed Cassandra Pod and other newly extra Cassandra Pods, the Headless Service is necessary.
+For example, if we are going to create a Cassandra Cluster which includes seed Cassandra Pod and other newly extra Cassandra Pods, the `Headless Service` is necessary.
 The IP address of the seed Pods need to be defined as an environment variable called `CASSANDRA_SEEDS` for other further instantiated Cassandra Pods.
 Moreover, all Cassandra Pods should be communicate with each other through two port named intra-node-communication (`7000`) and tls-intra-node-communication (`7001`).

-<br>Create the YAML file: [cassandra-headless-service.yml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-headless-service.yml)
+<br>Create the `YAML` file: [cassandra-headless-service.yml](https://github.com/salmant/Kubernetes-Cassandra-Cluster/blob/master/cassandra-headless-service.yml)
 <br><br>
 It should be noted that all Cassandra Pods are determined by a selector called `cassandra`.
 <br>